Zeta and Fredholm determinants of self-adjoint operators: The Fredholm determinant and the -determinant

 Now we come to one of our main results.

-\begin{theorem} Let $L$ be a self-adjoint bounded below operator in the Hilbert space $\calH$ satisfying \Eqref{eq-BoundedBelow} and \eqref{eq-Schatten}.
+\begin{theorem} Let $L$ be an invertible self-adjoint bounded below operator in the Hilbert space $\calH$ satisfying \Eqref{eq-BoundedBelow} and \eqref{eq-Schatten}.
 Furthermore assume that $L$ has discrete dimension spectrum as defined in Def. \plref{p.DDS} and that the $\zeta$-function $\zeta(s;L)$ of $L$ is regular at $0$ and has at most simple poles in $s=1, \ldots, p-1$.
 Then

 \end{theorem} \begin{remark} Recall that the assumptions on the regularity at $0$ and the simple poles in the positive integers are equivalent to the assumption that in the heat expansion $A_{\ga, k}^H(L)=0$ for $-\ga\in\Z_+$ and $k>0$, \ie we are under the Standing assumptions \ref{sss.ZDER.SA}. \end{remark} \begin{proof} By Proposition \ref{p.taylor.exp.logdetzeta}, $\zeta(s;L+z)$ is holomorphic for $(s,z)$ in a neighbourhood of $(0,0)$.
 Again we commute the derivative in $z$ with the derivative in $s$ to obtain,